MRU-MACO-1501-202204-002/laborials/laborial-17-strings-and-loops.md

 ### ex-01: shoutiness calculator

-The _shoutiness_ is a word I just made up that expresses how LOUD a string is, calculated by taking the number of CAPITAL LETTERS IN THE STRING and dividing it by the length of that string.
+_Shoutiness_ is a word I just made up that expresses how LOUD a string is, calculated by taking the number of CAPITAL LETTERS IN THE STRING and dividing it by the length of that string.

 For example: